microsoft/WindowsAppSDK/docs/roadmap.md

 For a general overview, see the [readme](https://github.com/microsoft/ProjectReunion/tree/master/docs) and [FAQ](https://github.com/microsoft/ProjectReunion/blob/master/docs/faq.md).

-Here's how we intend to roll out Project Reunion:
+Here's how we intend to roll out Project Reunion *(all times/features/releases are tentative and subject to change)*:

 <table>
   <tbody>